TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Experiments

-\item \textit{Privileged Methods:} For reference, we also report results of policies with access to privileged information: \textbf{BC}~\citep{bain1995framework} trains a behavior cloning policy with expert actions, and \textbf{Environment reward} uses Meta-World’s ground-truth dense reward. \end{enumerate} For the seven baselines involving reinforcement learning (except \textbf{BC}), we uniformly adopt DrQ-v2~\citep{yarats2021mastering} as the underlying RL algorithm for fair comparison.
+\textit{Privileged Methods:} For reference, we also report results of policies with access to privileged information: \textbf{BC}~\citep{bain1995framework} trains a behavior cloning policy with expert actions, and \textbf{Environment reward} uses Meta-World’s ground-truth dense reward.

+For the seven baselines involving reinforcement learning (except \textbf{BC}), we uniformly adopt DrQ-v2~\citep{yarats2021mastering} as the underlying RL algorithm for fair comparison.